cilium/cilium/Documentation/gettingstarted/bandwidth-manager.rst

 Cilium's bandwidth manager supports the ``kubernetes.io/egress-bandwidth`` Pod annotation which is enforced on egress at the native host networking devices.
-The bandwidth enforcement is supported for direct routing as well as tunneling mode in Cilium.
+The bandwidth enforcement is supported for direct routing as well as tunneling mode in Cilium, and also works in combination with L7 proxies.

-The ``kubernetes.io/ingress-bandwidth`` annotation is not supported and also not recommended to use.
-Limiting bandwidth happens natively at the egress point of networking devices in order to reduce or pace bandwidth usage on the wire.
+The ``kubernetes.io/ingress-bandwidth`` annotation is not supported and therefore ignored by Cilium's bandwidth manager.
-Enforcing at ingress would add yet another layer of buffer queueing right in the critical fast-path of a node via ``ifb`` device where ingress traffic first needs to be redirected to the ``ifb``'s egress point in order to perform shaping before traffic can go up the stack.
-At this point traffic has already occupied the bandwidth usage on the wire, and the node has already spent resources on processing the packet. ``kubernetes.io/ingress-bandwidth`` annotation is ignored by Cilium's bandwidth manager.

 .. note::